-Paulo: The Real-Life Inspiration of the Man Who Brought Dindim’s Story to the Public
+Paulo: The Real-Life Inspiration Behind the Man Who Brought Dindim’s Story into the Limelight

 Although ‘My Penguin Friend’ is based on the true story of a retired bricklayer, João Pereira de Souza, and his relationship with a Magellanic penguin named Dindim, the movie presents a semi-fictionalized version of the truth.
 Several elements of the real story are presented through a more dramatic lens, which includes the character of Paulo, who befriends João, the fisherman, in the movie.
 In reality, the character seems inspired by biologist and wildlife documentarian João Paulo Krajewski.
 Like Paulo in the film, it was Krajewski who brought the story of João and Dindim to the wider audience through several interviews and a documentary about their relationship.